albertodemichelis/squirrel/doc/source/reference/language/lexical_structure.rst

 .. index:: single: identifiers

 Identifiers start with an alphabetic character or the symbol '_' followed by any number of alphabetic characters, '_' or digits ([0-9]).
-Squirrel is a case sensitive language meaning that the lowercase and uppercase representation of the same alphabetic character are considered different characters.
+Quirrel is a case sensitive language meaning that the lowercase and uppercase representation of the same alphabetic character are considered different characters.
 For instance, "foo", "Foo" and "fOo" are treated as 3 distinct identifiers.